BillGo · Software Engineer II → III

 What shipped

-- ✓Cross-platform SDK with headless and UI library layers, supporting React Native, iOS (Swift), and Android (Kotlin) integration paths
+- ✓Gave every client a flexible integration path with a cross-platform SDK spanning headless and UI library layers, across React Native, iOS (Swift), and Android (Kotlin)

-- ✓Native iOS and Android reference applications fully built on the SDK for validation and client onboarding
+- ✓Validated the architecture and gave new clients a working reference with native iOS and Android reference applications built fully on the SDK

 A platform that scaled client growth without scaling headcount